LinkedInLearning/learning-bash-scripting-3212393/Snippets.md

 #!/usr/bin/env bash

 while read f
-    do echo "I read a line and it says: $f" done < ~/textfile.txt
+    do echo "I read a line an it says: $f" done < ~/textfile.txt
 ```